B2B SaaS Meta Ads Attribution: A Step-by-Step Guide for 2026

 Ignoring View-Through Conversions Entirely

 View-through data is not worthless, but it requires heavy discounting for performance campaigns.
-For brand campaigns, view-through may capture real influence.
+For brand campaigns, view-through may capture real influence—Forrester found that 92% of B2B buyers already have a vendor in mind before formal evaluation begins.
 The key is knowing when to count it and when to discount it.

 Skipping Offline Conversion Uploads to Meta